jeremiah-corrado/fem_2d/paper.md

 // OR: Sparse solution (requires external Slepc solver) let eigenpair = slepc_solve_gep(gep, target_eigenvalue).unwrap();
 ```
 The dense solver, implemented using Nalgebra [@nalgebra], converts the sparse matrices in the eigenproblem structure into dense matrices.
 This is an expensive operation, and should be avoided for large problems.
 The sparse solver, implemented using Slepc [@slepc] [@petsc-web-page] [@petsc-user-ref] [@petsc-efficient], is a direct interface to a generalized eigensolver.
 This is a relatively fast operation, but requires an [external solver](https://github.com/jeremiah-corrado/slepc_gep_solver) to be installed and compiled.
-The sparse solver also avoids inverting the B-matrix, which is numerically advantageous for ill-conditioned problems.
+It also avoids directly inverting the B-matrix, which is numerically advantageous for ill-conditioned problems.

 Both solvers look for the eigenvalue closest to the provided `target_eigenvalue`.
 They can return errors if the solution does not converge.
-Upon success, the returned eigenpair contains the eigenvalue and eigenvector with a length equal to the number of degrees of freedom in the domain.
+Upon success, the returned eigenpair contains the eigenvalue and eigenvector with length equal to the number of degrees of freedom in the domain.

 ## Field Visualization